tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you want to publish docker images, what can you use besides Dockerhub?
 A: AWS ECR or Elastic Container Registry.

+- Q: Will Amazon automatically patch EC2 instances for you?
+A: no, you must do this yourself.

 ## Storage

 - Q: If you need to have persistent storage for data attached to EC2 instances, what can you use?
 A: Use EBS or Elastic Block Store.

 - Q: True or false: EBS volumes are global so you can attach the volume to EC2 instances regardless of the AZ.
 A: False, EBS volumes are local to the AZ.